tomjtoth/tomjtoth.github.io/README.md

 [SW](./public/service-worker.js) intercepts requests:

 - the app's core resources are cached during the install event (1st page visit)
-- runes' assets are cached once, and served always from cache later
+- the Arx minigame's assets are cached once, and served always from cache later
+  - upon 2nd visit to the website, as importing App is faster than registering the service-worker
 - webpack generated .js and .css files are also refreshed along with the cached index.html when necessary
 - the client gets responses from local cache if exists, and should be able to access new resources upon next request